navapbc/platform-cli/docs/getting-started/migrating-from-legacy-template.md

 of it.
 Check that the `app-<APP_NAME>.yml` files all correspond to proper applications.
 Remove any that don't and update the commit.

+This gets your project into a state that Platform CLI can understand.

-Now perform the update, with:
+Now perform the actual template update, with:

 ```sh
 nava-platform infra update .